andresochoas/andresochoas/README.md

 ## Andrés Ochoa

-> Full-Stack Engineer with +7yo of industry experience.
+> Full-Stack Engineer with over seven years (+7yo) of industry experience, primarily in the EdTech and eCommerce sectors.

 #### Projects
 Relevant side projects: